dido/rstyx/keyring.md

    key which is recognized by the entire system as a whole.
 4. The certificate signer's public key.
-5. Diffie-Hellman parameters in common use throughout the system (a large prime number p and a generator of the Galois group Z_p used in the Diffie-Hellman protocol.
+5. Diffie-Hellman parameters in common use throughout the system (a large prime number p and a generator of the Galois group Z<sub>p</sub> used in the Diffie-Hellman protocol.

 Each of these five pieces of data is stored in a file in the format of